anywhere campers rental in italy

 14. You spend more money.

-The biggest, most obvious con to RVing abroad versus the States is the cost.
-Cost of living (I’m talking gas prices, food, restaurants) will vary widely by which country you’re RVing in, but on top of that, you’re paying for an RV rental.
+The most obvious con to RVing abroad versus the States is the cost.
+The cost of living (I’m talking gas prices, food, and restaurants) will vary widely depending on which country you’re RVing in.
+And on top of that, you’re paying for an RV rental.
 This is typically thousands of dollars a month.

 When we decided to spend two months campervanning across New Zealand, we received a quote for over 10,000 New Zealand dollars!
-We got creative and worked with the rental company to create content to offset that bill, but still ended up paying well over $5,000 for our rental.
+We got creative and worked with the rental company to create content to offset that bill, but we still paid well over $5,000 for our rental.

-Because RVing in the States was always full-time for us, we knew it wasn’t vacation.
-Internationally, it’s hard to not think of your travel as a vacation—even when it’s long-term.
-We always end up eating out more and paying for more experiences abroad than we would in America.
+Because RVing in the States was always full-time for us, we knew it wasn’t a vacation.
+Internationally, it’s hard not to think of your travel as a vacation—even when it’s long-term.
+We always eat out more and pay for more experiences abroad than we would in America.

 italy gelato